microsoft/Reporting-Services/APISamples/powershell/README.md

 # navigate to typescript source
 cd RS-Samples/APISamples/powershell

-# copy your report in this folder and change the name of the test report in powershellSamples.ps1
+# copy your report in this folder and change the name or type of the test report in powershellSamples.ps1
 .powershellSamples.ps1
 ```
 The samples assumes that the report server instance is running in localhost.